Humans are irrational. Yes, we’re capable of being rational, but for the most part we go with what “feels right.”

 We love novelty, but cling to familiar.
 We’re hard wired to seek out newness, but fear change.
 We travel to new, exotic places only to spend our time in a familiar hotel (with a Starbucks in the lobby).

-We love new for its dark, dangerous side.
-It’s not predictable.
 We love the excitement of new, but we don’t really want it to hurt us.
-This is why we like new to be wrapped in cozy blanket of familiar.
+This is why we like new to be wrapped in cozy blanket of safely familiar.

 New also brings complexity.
 Complexity brings surprise.
 Surprise is good for a thrill, but it’s usually bad for a business.

 New rapidly evolving tech is bringing a lot of surprise to businesses.
-Tech is coming together like water droplets, creating entirely new, easier ways of doing things (i.e., Uber, AirBnB), and bringing shifting consumer expectations with it.
+Tech is coming together like water droplets, creating entirely new, easier ways of doing things (i.e., Zoom, Uber, AirBnB, etc.), and bringing shifting consumer expectations with it.
 Ignoring this trend can be dire for a business (or an entire industry).

 We can see this playing out with self-driving cars.
 Some companies are working to deliver self-driving cars, while others are working to add self-driving capabilities to the “cruise control” feature, and others still are ignoring the trend altogether.
 Which do you think will win the most car buyers?